adam-cowley/twitch-project/docs/04-authentication.md

 nest g co auth
 ```

-The Auth Service shouldn't be tasked with querying the user information, so we should also create a Users module and Service to get the user from the database.
-Doing things this way means that if we need this functionality anywhere else in the application, we can just inject the service in and use the method rather than duplicating code.
+The Auth Service shouldn't be tasked with querying the user information, so we should also create a User Module and Service to handle communication with the database.
+This has the added benefit of allowing us to share this functionality across the application rather than duplicating the code - meaning we adhere to the principles of DRY (Don't Repeat Yourself).
+If we want to create or find a User, we can just inject the User Service into a class.

 ```sh
 nest g mo user
 nest g s user
 ```

-In our case, the user's will be identified their email address and password, so before we write any code we should create a contraint in Neo4j:
+### Ensuring Emails are Unique

+Because users will be authenticating with their email address, we need to make sure that an email address is unique.
+We could add a check as part of the validation stage to check if the username exists but this would double the number of requests required and also add network latency to the request time.

+Instead, we can add a constraint to the database to ensure that the `email` property is unique for any node with a `:User` label.
+To do this, we can run a `CREATE CONSTRAINT` statement in Neo4j:

 ```cypher
 CREATE CONSTRAINT ON (u:User) ASSERT u.email IS UNIQUE
 ```

+Now if the user passes all other validation required by the application layer, the database will throw a `ClientException` which we can catch in the API.

 ### Registering as a User - `POST /auth/register`

 Before we can authenticate a User, it has to exist in the database.
 So the first thing to do would be to create an endpoint to allow a User to create an account.

 We'll need to create a [DTO](https://docs.nestjs.com/controllers#request-payloads) (Data Transfer Object) to represent the payload that the function should receive.
-By using the `@Body()` decorator, Nest will coerce the request body into the class.
+By using the `@Body()` decorator, Nest will coerce the request body into the class that has been type-hinted by the route handler.

 The root folder of the module is getting a little crowded already, so I personally prefer to create a `dto/` folder to hold the DTO classes.